pengpeng25/Cybersecurity-GRC-Portfolio/03-Auditing-and-Monitoring/2-ITGC.md

-# IT General Controls (ITGC) — Framework & Assessment Guide
+# IT General Controls (ITGC) — Framework & Assessment Steps

 > A structured reference for understanding, evaluating, and testing IT General Controls in audit and advisory engagements.
 Designed to support IT audit activities aligned with COBIT, ISO 27001, and SOX compliance requirements.